oracle-livelabs/multicloud/weblogic-toolkit-ui/create-model/create-model.md

 In this task, we validate the model and prepare the model to be deployed on Oracle Kubernetes Cluster (OKE).

-1. To Validate the model, click *Validate Model*.
+1. Click *Code View* and to validate the model, click *Validate Model*.
     ![Validate Model](images/validate-model.png)
     > **For your information only:**<br>
     > Validate model invokes the WDT [Validate Model Tool](https://oracle.github.io/weblogic-deploy-tooling/userguide/tools/validate/), which validates that the model and its related artifacts  are well-formed and provides help on the valid attributes and subfolder for a particular model location.